Multi-Format Video Player for Audio Workstations

-The plugin conforms to Steinberg VSTi 2.4 and has been tested with FL Studio, Cakewalk Sonar, Ableton Live, Tracktion, Cubase, Reaper, Bitwig, EnergyXT, Studio One, Renoise, Harrison Mixbus, Propellerhead Reason, MAGIX Samplitude, Zynewave Podium, MOTU Digital Performer and MuTools MuLab.
+The plug-in conforms to VSTi v2.4 and has been tested with FL Studio, Cakewalk Sonar, Ableton Live, Tracktion, Cubase, Reaper, Bitwig, EnergyXT, Studio One, Renoise, Harrison Mixbus, Propellerhead Reason, MAGIX Samplitude, Zynewave Podium, MOTU Digital Performer and MuTools MuLab.

 VidPlayVST has been designed to be light on CPU usage and memory, so that it can be run in complex audio projects.
 The two main processing threads run at low priority, and the memory requirement should not normally exceed 350 megabytes.

 The processing load depends mainly upon the frame size of the input video.
 Frame sizes up to 1920*1080 should play smoothly (in a simple DAW project).
 Click on the VidPlayVST logo to see statistics about the current video file.

 I have come across some stock video footage as large as 3840*2160, which not even Quicktime or Windows Media Player could play smoothly.
 There are websites available online where videos can be resampled down to a smaller frame size.